keivalya/dungeon/README.md

 2. Clone the forked repository
 3. Update game files and make more interactive/adventurous
 4. Create a new branch
-5. Open a Pull Request
+5. Open a Pull Request.